UK-SBA Board Directors

 Purpose: To recruit new members to the Society, review applications, and expand member benefits.

 |Maggie Hoerger||Rebecca Sharp|

-Purpose: To address issues of public interest with an aim toward providing accurate information for consumers, and to highlight and respond to issues relevant to the practice of behaviour analysis in the UK.
+Purpose: To address issues of public interest with the aim of providing accurate information for consumers and the wider public, and to highlight and respond to media or policy issues relevant to the practice of behaviour analysis in the UK.